Human nutrition: Industrialized countries

+North America

 United States

 In the United States, 2% of children are underweight, with under 1% stunted and 6% are wasting.

-In the US, dietitians are registered (RD) or licensed (LD) with the Commission for Dietetic Registration and the American Dietetic Association, and are only able to use the title "dietitian", as described by the business and professions codes of each respective state, when they have met specific educational and experiential prerequisites and passed a national registration or licensure examination, respectively.
+Dietitians are registered (RD) or licensed (LD) with the Commission for Dietetic Registration and the American Dietetic Association, and are only able to use the title "dietitian", as described by the business and professions codes of each respective state, when they have met specific educational and experiential prerequisites and passed a national registration or licensure examination, respectively.
 Anyone may call themselves a nutritionist, including unqualified dietitians, as this term is unregulated.
 Some states, such as the State of Florida, have begun to include the title "nutritionist" in state licensure requirements.
 Most governments provide guidance on nutrition, and some also impose mandatory disclosure/labeling requirements for processed food manufacturers and restaurants to assist consumers in complying with such guidance.